 E & R Wine Shop 6141 SW Macadam Boulevard – Next to Vinopolis, E & R has arguably the best choice in town, with spectacular special tastings.
 Service is good once you “crack” the generally introverted staff, which assembles a comical and enjoyable newsletter as well.

 Best Feature: Phenomenal special event tastings, including an annual Kermit Lynch Import tasting (with Kermit attending at times), plus the three-day “Pinot-Oregon” tasting featuring the best of Willamette Valley.

 Other Shops of note: Sip D’Vine and Korkage feature weekly tastings, with live music at Korkage.

-Cork Wine Shop, 2901 NE Alberta Street– Until recently, Cork had another shop in NW Portland but they consolidated at their Alberta location.
+Cork Wine Shop 2901 NE Alberta Street– Until recently, Cork had another shop in NW Portland but they consolidated at their Alberta location.
 Cork features a great choice of under $20 wines and champagne, plus classes and tastings.
-Prices are good if you are a Club Member.
+Joining the wine club gives you a significant discount.

 Best Feature: Weekly tastings ($10-$15) and the best classes in town as owner Daryl Joannides travels extensively over the globe seeking out wines for the shop.

 Great Wine Buys 1515 NE Broadway Avenue – A nice selection of Pacific Northwest and European wines, GWB has very good prices and knowledgeable staff.

 Best Feature: Special tastings have included: “Cult” Washington wineries, Champagne, and Oregon Pinot Noir verticals, and they have varied weekly Friday night tastings ($10-$15) as well.